brave/vault/documentation/Vault-Principles.md

     })

-In order for the `nonce` to be considered valid, it must be "close" to the vault's notion of the current time.
+In order for the `nonce` to be considered valid, it must be "close" to the Vault's notion of the current time.
-In order to avoid time synchronization issues, the vault will include its own `nonce` property in the results of these operations:
+In order to avoid time synchronization issues, the Vault will include its own `nonce` property in the results of these operations:

     GET /v1/ping